Kotlin/kotlin-spec/src/kotlin.core/operators.md

 TODO(rename this and all the refs to smth)

-Some syntax forms in Kotlin are defined by convention, meaning that their semantics are defined through syntactic expansion of current syntax form into another syntax form.
+Some syntax forms in Kotlin are defined *by convention*, meaning that their semantics are defined through syntactic expansion of current syntax form into another syntax form.
 The expansion of a particular syntax form is a different piece of code usually defined in the terms of operator functions.
 Operator functions are function that are [declared][Function declaration] with a special keyword `operator` and are not different from normal functions when called normally, but allow themselves to be employed by syntactic expansion.
 Different platforms may add other criteria on whether a function may be considered a suitable candidate for operator convention.

 Particular cases of definition by convention include: